YosubShin/koa-ml/README.md

 #   CUDA_MODULE=cuda/12.4 source scripts/setup_koa_env.sh
 ```

-The script loads the default KOA Python module, recreates `.venv`, installs PyTorch (CUDA 12.1 build), and installs the project with `.[ml]` extras.
+The script automatically loads a KOA Python module (3.11 by default with fallbacks), attempts to load `system/CUDA/12.2.0`, recreates `.venv`, installs PyTorch (CUDA 12.x build), and installs the project with `.[ml]` extras.

 If `flash-attn` fails to build (missing `nvcc`/CUDA headers), the script retries automatically without that dependency.
 To skip it entirely, run `INSTALL_FLASH_ATTN=0 source scripts/setup_koa_env.sh`.